dscape/specify/README.md

 });
 ```

-`specify` runs tests in one by one, not in parallel. if you set `assert.expect` higher than the number of `assert.` function calls the execution will stop, and your current test will never finish. you can circumvent this by setting a timeout:
+`specify` runs tests one by one, not in parallel.
+If you set `assert.expect` higher than the number of `assert` function calls the execution will stop, and your current test will never finish.
+You can circumvent this by setting a timeout:

 ``` js
 specify('foo', 50, function (assert) {